Last updated 7 June 2020

 (This is part one about my Isle of Skye adventure, more to follow.)

 Note: This is not a sponsored post.
-The writer paid for her Wilderness Scotland tour in full as well as all train travel.
+I paid for my Wilderness Scotland tour in full as well as all train travel.